All You Need is pi: Quantum Computing with Hermitian Gates: Controlled Gates

-This realisation provides sufficient motivation to use controlled $\pi$-rotations as elementary gates when constructing large circuits, especially if the goal is to minimize the count of CNOT gates.
-We will use this approach in \ssec{implementations}.
+This realization provides sufficient motivation to use controlled $\pi$-rotations as elementary gates when constructing large circuits, especially if the goal is to minimize the count of CNOT gates. {We demonstrate this in the next section.} { \\